Calypso Rose: Career

-Calypso Rose's music is known for her political and social justice narrative in her music.
-This influenced a law that was in place in the Caribbean like the exploitation of civil servants in terms of how they were being paid.
-Her song "No Madam" caused the government of Trinidad and Tobago to insert minimum wage for civil servants.
+Calypso Rose's music, known for its political and social justice narrative, has had significant impact.
+Her song "No Madam", about the practice of labor exploitation in the Caribbean, led to the government of Trinidad and Tobago enacting minimum wage for civil servants.
 There were other songs like "The Boat is Rocking" which signified a time in which there was a critical local election occurring.
 Her album "Far From Home" exemplifies the narrative of social and political injustice like her song "I Am African" which is about the black diaspora.

-In an interview, Rose said that her two proudest moments of her life was when she was named Calypso Monarch and when she won the French Grammy award, Victoire de la Musique, in Paris in 2017 because of her album "Far From Home".
+In an interview, Rose said that her two proudest moments in life was when she was named Calypso Monarch and when she won the French Grammy award, Victoire de la Musique, in Paris in 2017 because of her album "Far From Home".

 Alongside her career in music Calypso Rose was a part of many documentaries including "Calypso at Dirty Jim's", and "Calypso Rose, Lioness in the Jungle".
 "Calypso at Dirty Jim's" was directed by Pascale Obolo and was produced in 2005 which discusses many Caribbean artists like Mighty Sparrow, Mighty Terror, Bomber, Lord Superior, and Calypso Rose.
 "Calypso Rose, Lioness in the Jungle" was produced in 2011 which was also made by Pascale Obolo, and it follows Rose's life as a prominent voice and ambassador of Caribbean music.

 In 2019, Rose performed at Coachella, marking the first time a calypso performer played a full set at the festival.
 At 78, she became the festival's oldest performer to date.